kemitchell/prosemirror-website/markdown/guide/doc.md

 use [`descendants`](##model.Node.descendants) or
 [`nodesBetween`](##model.Node.nodesBetween)).

-The second is more useful when addressing a specific position in the document.
+Sequence indexing is more useful when addressing a specific position in the document.
 It allows any document position to be represented as an integer—the index in the token sequence.
 These tokens don't actually exist as objects in memory—they are just a counting convention—but the